prathamesh2557/apollo-graphql-server/README.md

 3. Environment variables

-Create a .env file in the root directory and add your configuration:
+Create a .env file in the root directory and add your configuration

-DB_NAME=your_database_name
-DB_USER=your_username
-DB_PASSWORD=your_password
-DB_HOST=localhost
-DB_PORT=5432

-REDIS_URL=redis://localhost:6379
-SESSION_SECRET=your_secret_key

 Available Scripts
 Command	Description <br>

-yarn start	Start the production server <br>
+1. yarn start	Start the production server <br>

-yarn dev2	Start the server in development mode (ts-node) <br>
+2. yarn dev2	Start the server in development mode (ts-node) <br>

-yarn watch	Watch and recompile TypeScript files <br>
+3. yarn watch	Watch and recompile TypeScript files <br>

-yarn create:mig	Create a new database migration <br>
+4. yarn create:mig	Create a new database migration <br>
-Project Structure <br>
-src/
-├── entities/            # MikroORM entity definitions
-├── resolvers/           # GraphQL resolvers
-├── migrations/          # Database migration files
-├── utils/               # Utility/helper functions
-├── index.ts             # Application entry point
-├── mikro-orm.config.ts  # MikroORM configuration

-Configuration
-MikroORM (src/mikro-orm.config.ts)

-Make sure your PostgreSQL credentials are correctly set:

-export default {
-  entities: ['./dist/entities'],
-  entitiesTs: ['./src/entities'],
-  dbName: 'your-database-name',
-  type: 'postgresql',
-  user: 'your-username',
-  password: 'your-password',
-};

 Session Management: